tangrams/tangram-docs/pages/Lights-Overview.md

+*This is the conceptual overview for Tangram's lighting system.
+For technical reference, see the [Lights page](lights.md).*

 Tangram uses a common computer graphics lighting system, in which **light** from light sources interacts with **materials** defined on objects.
 We have implemented a number of *light types* including *point lights*, *directional lights*, and *ambient lights*.

 First, a bit about *light components*.